Satisfactory Academic Progress

 Maximum Time Frame

-All students are expected to finish a degree within the maximum time frame as determined by the college.
+All students are expected to finish their degree within the maximum time frame as determined by the college.
 All attempted credit hours are considered toward the maximum time allowance, regardless of whether or not the student received financial aid.

 Evaluation and Notification

 Financial Aid Probation (appeal approved) – Students who have successfully appealed their financial aid suspension are place on Financial Aid Probation.
-Students on Financial Aid Probation are eligible to receive financial aid for one semester, after which they must meet SAP or meet the requirements outlined in the academic plan that was approved by the Maryville College Appeals Committee.
+Students on Financial Aid Probation are eligible to receive financial aid for one semester, after which they must meet SAP or meet the requirements outlined in their academic plan that was approved by the Maryville College Appeals Committee.

-Federal regulations allow for certain cases in which the school may waive the standards for satisfactory academic progress: Specifically, if a student fails to be in compliance with one or more of the satisfactory academic progress components due to events beyond the student’s control, such as extended illness, serious illness or death in the immediate family, or other significant trauma, and if such mitigating circumstances can be appropriately documented for the specific term(s) in which the deficiency occurred.
-Appeals must be made in writing to the Maryville College Financial Aid Office; the student should include appropriate supporting documentation.
-The appeal should be well presented with attention to spelling and grammar and should outline the extenuating circumstances that contributed to the student’s inability to meet SAP standards as well as what has changed that will allow the student to meet SAP at the next evaluation.
+Federal regulations allow for certain cases in which the school may waive the standards for satisfactory academic progress.
+Specifically, if a student fails to be in compliance with one or more of the satisfactory academic progress components due to events beyond the student’s control, such as extended illness, serious illness or death in the immediate family, or other significant trauma, and if such mitigating circumstances can be appropriately documented for the specific term(s) in which the deficiency occurred.
+Appeals must be made in writing to the Maryville College Financial Aid Office and the student should include appropriate supporting documentation.
+The appeal should be well presented with attention to spelling and grammar, and it should outline the extenuating circumstances that contributed to the student’s inability to meet SAP standards and what has changed that will allow the student to meet SAP at the next evaluation.
 A student whose appeal is approved will be required to follow an Academic Plan developed by the Maryville College Financial Aid Office.
 Failure to successfully complete all conditions during the probationary period (as defined in the academic plan) will result in loss of financial aid eligibility.

 Appeal Deadline for Submission